henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 These can be used a part of a full meal (1 drink + 1 meal) as part of a rest.

-### Type DRUGS
+### Type POTIONS
-Drugs have FX traits.
+POTIONs have FX traits.
 Unlike poisons, the effects are always applied.
+They can also have an ACTION trait which can be used to trigger an action in the code.

 ### Type POISON